 If you are looking to lower your scores, I’ve recently used a golf simulator to shave a few strokes off my typical score.
-I was able to take my handicap from a 7 to a 4 by getting very precise information on how far I hit each and every one of my clubs.
+I was able to take my handicap from a 7 to a 4 by creating a very precise Printable Golf Club Distance Chart.
 Below is a bit of a story on how and why I did it.
+I also give you a free Printable Golf Club Distance Chart to download.

 I recently got a new set of irons and wanted to see how far I hit each one.
 I decided to do a couple different sessions on a golf simulator and track the results.
-Over a few different sessions I hit each one of my irons 10 to 12 times and tracked the distance of each shot in a spreadsheet.
+Over a few different sessions I hit each one of my irons 10 to 12 times and tracked the distance of each shot in a Printable Golf Club Distance Chart I made in a spreadsheet.
 When I analyzed my shot data, the results surprised me…

 That last point seems to be fairly common.
 According to Shot Scope’s database that has tracked nearly 20 million shots, 80% of golfers are missing their greens on the short side.